6 last-minute Black Friday marketing ideas to boost sales

 While every purchase is a win, it’s evident that the bigger the deal, the better it is for your business.

-One way to encourage upsells without being overly pushy is to offer a special Black Friday benefit to those shoppers who spend above a certain amount.
+One way to encourage upsells without being overly pushy is to offer a special Black Friday benefit to shoppers who spend over a certain amount.

 The benefit can be free shipping, 10% off, or even a small but useful complimentary item related to your business.
 The key here is to make it something valuable enough for your customers that they’ll be willing to reach deeper into their pockets to get it.